 LumaFusion and KineMaster both display audio as a wave-form, making splitting your audio clips easier.
 If you’re using an editing app that does not display a wave-form you may prefer to record voiceover sections that will be placed between interview excerpts as a series of separate audio files.

 Keep in mind that PowerDirector exports at 30fps only.
 If you’re a TV journalist in a PAL country, your two currently available editing options are LumaFusion or KineMaster, which both support export at 25fps.

 Some journalists prefer to film on a smartphone and edit on a desktop system like Premiere Pro or Final Cut Pro.
-If you don’t have a budget for the subscription costs charged by KineMaster or PowerDirector to remove their app watermarks – and you’re on Android – this is the only option.
+If you don’t want to pay for the subscriptions charged by KineMaster or PowerDirector to remove their app watermarks – and if you’re on Android – this is your only option.

 The same approach is also used by BBC journalists like Dougal Shaw, who filmed with Filmic Pro and edited in Final Cut on a Mac laptop to create this package.

-It’s worth remembering that mojo for television is still in its early days.
-Every year, smartphone cameras get more powerful, and equipment and accessories get better.
+It’s worth remembering that smartphone cameras get more powerful every year, and equipment and accessories get better.
 Find the workflow that suits your job, and keep an eye on new apps and kit that will help you do more of your work on your phone.

 The story below is by Dan McGarvey, who reports for radio and television for CBC Canada.
 It was filmed and edited on an iPhone.